 Jenkins is a very small city located in the state of Kentucky.
 With a population of 1,791 people and just one neighborhood, Jenkins is the 198th largest community in Kentucky.
-Jenkins has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Jenkins has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jenkins is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Jenkins isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jenkins are a mix of both white- and blue-collar jobs.
 Overall, Jenkins is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Jenkins who work in healthcare (16.78%), sales jobs (15.95%), and healthcare suport services (8.55%).

 A relatively large number of people in Jenkins telecommute to their jobs.
 Overall, about 20.23% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.